How to Calculate Direct Materials Cost?

 Direct material purchased during the trading period is added.
 To this, the shipping cost incurred by the company is included.

 - c) Get the Closing Direct Material Inventory

 At the end of the trading period, count the inventory left in the store.
-Use FIFO method for the ending direct materials total cost formula.
+Use the FIFO method for the ending direct materials total cost formula.

 - d) Formula for direct materials used

-The direct material used formula is used to calculate both quantity and cost of material used in production.
+The direct material used formula is used to calculate both the quantity and cost of material used in production.

 - Get a valuation of opening inventory.
 The value is obtained from the preceding accounting period balance sheet as the closing inventory.

 - Ending inventory value – is the inventory on hand at the close of an accounting period.
 The value is disclosed on the balance sheet.